-It’s very difficult to realise who and when orthodontic treatment should be taken in consideration and only your dentist or orthodontist can determine for sure whether or not you can benefit from orthodontics.
+It’s very difficult to realize who and when orthodontic treatment should be taken into consideration and only your dentist or orthodontist can determine for sure whether or not you can benefit from orthodontics.
 Dentists usually use a variety of diagnostic tools to come to a conclusion.
 These include a full medical history, a clinical examination, plaster models of your teeth and jaw setup, X-rays and photographs et cetera.

 How can orthodontics benefit you?

 Crooked teeth and teeth that do not fit properly together are very hard to keep clean, increasing the risk of decay, periodontal disease and eventually tooth loss.
-They also increase the stress on the chewing muscles leading to headaches, shoulder, back and neck pain and TMJ syndrome.
+They also increase the stress on the chewing muscles leading to headaches, shoulder, back and neck pain, and TMJ syndrome.
 Moreover, your smile is hugely affected by such teeth.

 How do you know if you should consult an orthodontist?